WolfgangKurz/Symphony/README.md

 The following is a description of each feature within the plugin.

+### QuickSetting
+Simple Control-Panel to control some in-game settings.

 ### GracefulFPS
 A collection of FPS related features for the game.